 “With just over two months until Election Day, voters need a fair absentee ballot process that they can rely on to ensure their ballots are counted.
 Ohio's unscientific signature matching processes create unfair electoral barriers, especially for senior citizens, youth, and voters with disabilities.
 Ohio needs to institute a transparent notice and cure process so voters can be assured their votes will count,” says Jen Miller, executive director of the Ohio League of Women Voters.

-The suit, filed in the U.S. District Court for the Southern District of Ohio
+The suit, filed in the U.S. District Court for the Southern District of Ohio, argues:

 Signature matching, as practiced in Ohio, is notoriously inaccurate.
 Research demonstrates that election officials are prone to deciding erroneously that authentic voter signatures do not match file signatures.
 Certain classes of voters — non-English speakers, the disabled, and older voters among them — are most likely to produce inconsistent-appearing signatures and are therefore especially susceptible to being disenfranchised.
 Although fraud prevention is often touted as a reason for signature matching, the risk of erroneous rejection of a legitimate ballot is staggeringly greater than that of the erroneous acceptance of a fraudulent one.
 At least one expert estimates that there is a 97% probability that a ballot that has been rejected because of a purported signature mismatch has been wrongly rejected.